Latest Market Statistics

 If something is broken by itself, what will you do?

-I am assuming this will be due to wear and tear?
 This will fall under landlord responsibility.
 For example if the oven stops working, it is our responsibility to get a new working oven sorted or repaired as soon as possible for the tenant.

 Who should be responsible for the garden maintenance?